piyush-g0enka/unitree_high_state_publisher/README.md

 $ roslaunch unitree_high_state_publisher unitree_high_state_publisher.launch
 ```

-You should see a topic "/unitree/robot_state" with a frequency of 10 Hz.
+You should see HighState messages being published to topic "/unitree/robot_state" with a frequency of 10 Hz.